 Use an all-over color that is lighter than your skin color.
 For your crease, you will want to use a moderate color and find right below your brow bone to cut.
 Don't go above your brow bone, because otherwise, you're making your eyes smaller.

 "What's the most common mistake people make when they do their eye makeup?"

 People want to place colors in the wrong spot or they get heavy-handed and use too much, especially our stuff because a little goes a long way.
 I think people try too hard.
 It's supposed to be fun, but people want perfection.
 This means they are so focused on something unrealistic or unattainable that they don't see how beautiful their eyes actually are.
 It robs them of exploring all the amazing colors they could wear because they are scared and too used to their box.
 If there is a color you are afraid to try, come into the studio and I'll help you find the best one for you.
 If you can't come in go to the drapes and get the pack of colors that you can't imagine wearing.
 You might be SHOCKED to find that it gives you an amazing glow.
 Something new and fun!
 Face your fear and enjoy your face!

 "Is there anything you think isn't age-appropriate for women of certain ages?"

 No. I think it is so sad for mature women to be put into a box.
 Wear color.
 Embrace your inner self.
 Don't let others tell you things that you can't see with your own eyes as proof.
 See for yourself the difference color can make.

-Elea: POST INTERVIEW NOTE I love using a little bit of a highlighter on mature women's cheek bones and under their eyebrows.
-It's my 'millennial' trick and honestly they look so hot with a bit of a pop.
+Elea: POST INTERVIEW NOTE I love using a little bit of a highlighter on mature women's cheekbones and under their eyebrows.
+It's my 'millennial' trick and honestly, they look so hot with a bit of a pop.
 Especially paired with a red lip.
-Whoever said mature women can't wear shimmer, red lips, and fun colors on their eyes has clearly never done it right.
+Whoever said mature women can't wear shimmer, red lips, and fun colors on their eyes have clearly never done it right.